jlorsal/relecov_biohackaton/group4/Day1_tasks.md

 > SyncUP meeting in the morning:

 - To get IonTorrent output files: FASTQ, uBAM or BAM?
+It depends on the sequencer: PGM or S5?
 - Ask the HERA staff about the QC results: how many laboratories in RELECOV are producing IonTorrent data?
 In which format?
 - If we start from BAM (already mapped reads with TMAP), we can go directly with ViralRecon?
 - If we start from uBAM, try the BAM-to-FASTQ.